SCH1001/StreetRecon/README.md

 - The B-spline-based hierarchical hash encoder in `modules/B_spline_hash_encoder`;
 - SDF label computing within the spatial hash grid in `modules/udf_in_svh`.

-In each module, we provide some demos to present how to use the module.
+In each module, we provide a demo to present how to use the module.

 ## Install & Run